konstructio/kubefirst/docs/kubefirst/github/after-install.md

 To watch this pipeline occur, make any change to the `main` branch of the `metaphor` repo.
 If you're not feeling creative, we put a file at `.argo/ci-files/trigger.txt` that you can use.
 Once a file in `main` is changed, navigate to metaphor's CI/CD in GitLab to see the workflows get submitted to Argo workflows.

-You can visit the metaphor development, staging, and production apps in your browser to see the versions change as your releases complete and argocd syncs the apps.
-The metaphor URLs can be found in your gitops and metaphor project `README.md` files.
+You can visit the metaphor development, staging, and production apps in your browser to see the versions change as you complete resources and ArgoCD syncs the apps.
+The metaphor URLs can be found in your GitOps and metaphor project `README.md` files.

 ## Learning the ropes